wagiminator/CH552-USB-OLED/README.md

 ![USB_OLED_wiring.png](https://github.com/wagiminator/CH552-USB-OLED/blob/main/documentation/USB_OLED_wiring.png)

 ## CH552E 8-bit USB Device Microcontroller
 The CH552E is a low-cost, enhanced E8051 core MCU compatible with the MCS51 instruction set.
-It has an integrated USB controller and USB transceiver with USB2.0 data transfer at full speed (12 Mbit/s) and supports up to 64 byte data packets with integrated FIFO and direct memory access (DMA).
+It has an integrated USB controller with USB2.0 data transfer at full speed (12 Mbit/s) and supports up to 64 byte data packets with integrated FIFO and direct memory access (DMA).
 It has a factory built-in bootloader so firmware can be uploaded directly via USB without the need for an additional programming device.

 ![USB_OLED_pic2.jpg](https://github.com/wagiminator/CH552-USB-OLED/blob/main/documentation/USB_OLED_pic2.jpg)